- Fellowship in 2001 at Harvard University

 - Scholarship in 1998 at Imperial College London

-Dr Lai studies urban health; from chemicals in our water to microorganisms and pests in our air and homes.
+Dr Lai studied urban health; from chemicals in our water to microorganisms and pests in our air and homes.
 Lai has worked on improving and assessing commercial antiseptic and air quality products.
 In 2014 her research with the World Green Organisation into the health risks of living in tiny subdivided apartments, revealed air bacterial counts six-times higher than the official ‘clean air’ level.
 The study was widely reported in the local media; domestic public health risks are a common theme in her work.
-Her current research topics include studying the source of foul odours from office air conditioning plants and looking at genetic responses of airborne bacteria to changes in temperature and relative humidity.